-Black River Outdoors offers four-hourour hour kayaking adventures.
+Black River Outdoors offers two or four-hour kayaking adventures.
 There are six to choose from: Cypress Swamp Tour (easiest), Georgetown Harbor History Tour (from Native Americans to today), Huntington Beach State Park Salt Marsh Tour (learn about Salt Marsh Ecosystems), Salt Marsh Tour (see birds, oysters, crabs, sea turtles, and dolphins), Sandy Island/Cypress Swamp Tour (spend 45 minutes walking through a long leaf pine sandhill), or kayak during a Full Moon.

 Fishing and Birding outings are also offered by Black River Outdoors.

 6. Do A Wine Tasting At Duplin Winery